ankursoni/kubernetes-extension-fortosi/README.md

 CLOUD_PROVIDER="aws"
 ```
 > NOTE:
->- You can skip filling AZURE_... variable values for AWS and vice versa.
+>- Skip filling AZURE_... variable values for AWS and vice versa.
 >- Make sure the value for the variable - ENABLE_LOCAL_DOCKER is set to 'false' in the file - jenkins/master/
 ``` SH
 # execute jenkins installation